 Uses of Tarragon in Cooking

 With such a complex palate, you’re probably wondering what tarragon is used for.
 While this herb boasts of medicinal purposes, it also has myriads of uses in the kitchen.
 To start, tarragon is a popular ingredient in French cuisine.
 That being so, it’s deemed as the “King of the Herbs” in France.

 A few sprigs of tarragon brightens up a variety of dishes.
 It’s an essential component in bearnaise sauce, a condiment that’ll dress up steaks with elegance.
 Tarragon leaves also add herbaceous flavors to veal, lamb, and chicken dishes.
 This herb also finds its way to vinaigrettes, homemade mayonnaise, and salad dressings, especially when combined with lemon or vinegar.

-Before working magic in a delish veal recipe with tarragon herb, discover first What Is Veal and Is It Good for You?
+READ ALSO: What Is Veal and Is It Good for You?

 Furthermore, tarragon is available in two forms: the fresh and the dried ones.
 Touching on the dried tarragon vs fresh query, the two have differences, especially in terms of taste.
 As it’s concentrated, the dried version has a more potent flavor.
 As such, a bit of it goes a long way.
 So, if you substitute dried tarragon for fresh, note that one teaspoon of the dried herb will suffice for one tablespoon of fresh tarragon.

 12 Best Substitutes For Tarragon